EPICLab/fairUX/README.md

 ---

-### Install git and clone the repository (maybe this is already set on your machine)
+## Step 2 - Install git and clone the repository (maybe this is already set on your machine)

 Follow the official instructions to install git based on the operating system you have: https://git-scm.com/downloads